County Administrator's Office

 The County Administrator’s Office strives to provide the best possible, most fiscally responsible services to the citizens of Lake County.
 Residents, businesses and public officials can contact the County Administrator’s Office for additional information regarding any county government program or service.

-County government departments reporting to the County Administrator include Human Resources and Risk Management, Department of Finance and Administrative Services, Information and Technology, Chief County Assessment Office, Public Works, Division of Transportation, Planning, Building and Development, Veteran’s Assistance and Winchester House.
+County government departments reporting to the County Administrator include Human Resources and Risk Management, Department of Finance and Administrative Services, Information and Technology, Chief County Assessment Office, Public Works, Division of Transportation, Planning, Building and Development, and Veteran’s Assistance.

 The County Administrator’s Office also serves as a liaison to departments that have a voter elected department head and departments that report to an independent board or commission.